Healing Atonement

 Messages and Essays on Athanasius of Alexandria

-Slides of a presentation given October 30, 2021 to the Reconstruction class.
+See also the slides to this presentation.
+Given October 30, 2021 to the Reconstruction class.
 This presentation covers the conceptual and linguistic factors that led to the need to explain the Father-Son relation at the Council of Nicaea, the anti-Nicene reaction, Athanasius’ leadership advocating a pro-Nicene position, and the articulation of the Constantinopolitan revision of the Creed in 381 AD.
 Note that medical substitutionary atonement serves as the foundation of Trinitarian theology on slides 15 - 17, 21, 24, 31.

 Medical Substitutionary Atonement in Athanasius of Alexandria

-An analysis of the atonement theology ("medical substitution") of early church theologians, including Ignatius of Antioch, Irenaeus of Lyons, the Odes of Solomon, Justin Martyr of Rome, Melito of Sardis, Tertullian of Carthage, Methodius of Olympus, Athanasius of Alexandria (paper in progress to include later theologians, bishops, and councils)
+An introduction to Athanasius of Alexandria and his theology of atonement.
+This is part of Penal Substitution vs. Medical Substitution: A Historical Comparison, Mako Nagasawa’s analysis of the atonement theology (“medical substitution”) of early church theologians, including Clement of Rome, Ignatius of Antioch, the Epistle to Diognetus, the Odes of Solomon, Justin Martyr of Rome, Irenaeus of Lyons, Melito of Sardis, Tertullian of Carthage, Methodius of Olympus, Athanasius of Alexandria.
+Mako will continue to add to this paper to include later writers, bishops, and councils.

 The Good God and the Healing of Creation According to Athanasius of Alexandria